Yoav666s/dnd-wiki/collections/_races/nornfeld/trifling.md

 Triflings share certain racial traits as a result of their infernal bloodline.

 ## Ability Score Increase
-Your Dexterity score increases by 2 and your Constitution score is increased by 1.
+When determining your character’s ability scores, increase one score by 2 and increase a different score by 1, or increase three different scores by 1.
+You can't raise any of your scores above 20.

 ## Age
 Triflings can live for hundreds of years, and don't have much of a grasp on maturity or elders.